 The Institute for Supply Management's non-manufacturing index rose to 59.7 in February, slightly above forecasts and higher than the January result.

 Industrial stocks led the market higher, boosted by a weaker dollar and an improving outlook for global demand.
-The S&P industrial index <.GSPI> gained 2.4 percent, with Caterpillar Inc up 3.2 percent to $104.25.
+The S&P industrial index gained 2.4 percent, with Caterpillar Inc (NYSE: CAT) up 3.2 percent to $104.25.

 Stocks have shown resilience in the face of economic headwinds.
 The broad S&P 500 is down only about 1 percent from a peak in late February after falling around 3 percent due to growing violence in oil-producer Libya.

 The Arab League said a peace plan for Libya was under consideration.
 The plan put forth by Venezuelan President Hugo Chavez, if successful, could remove a major headwind for equities.

 Oil prices retreated from near 2-1/2 year highs.
 Brent crude futures fell $1.56 to settle at $114.79 after Venezuela's proposed plan to end Libya's crisis set off profit-taking.

 Several top U.S. retailers posted bigger-than-expected sales gains for February.
 The S&P retail index rose 1.2 percent.